Mango Goes Proudly South African – Partners with Globetom’s Middleware Technology

 Mango elected Globetom’s GEF middleware platform as the messaging stack for its MARS reservation platform, owned in-house.
 The GEF platform includes the XATMI Communication Application Programming Interface standard for distributed computing which made the migration of the Mango reservation platform standard-based.

-“It is very satisfying for growing company’s like Globetom seeking markets for locally developed Intellectual Property to find that local established organisations are willing to take the leap of faith and back local innovation” says Philip Stander, Managing Director of Globetom.
+“It is very satisfying for growing company’s like Globetom seeking markets for locally developed Intellectual Property to find that locally established organisations are willing to take the leap of faith and back local innovation,” says Philip Stander, Managing Director of Globetom.